adityakinifr/calanalytics/README.md

      your calendar events.
    - Create an OAuth client ID for a Web application.
 Add `http://localhost:8080` as an authorized JavaScript origin.
-Note the generated client ID (the client secret is not required in this client-side app).
+Note the generated client ID and client secret.
-3. When you first launch the app you will be prompted in the browser to enter your OAuth client ID.
-The app stores this in `sessionStorage` so you only need to provide it once per session.
+3. When you first launch the app you will be prompted in the browser to enter your OAuth client ID and client secret.
+The app stores these in `sessionStorage` so you only need to provide them once per session.
 4. Optionally edit `config.json` to specify emails for key groups:

 ```json